jayzahnd/DataMiners_demo_scripts/README.md

 * 8 x “ xxxxxGround.cs ” *(8 different terrain property scripts.
 All extend from "GroundTile.cs")*

+## Block info scripts:
-***The following would only be checked for when interacted with (“if it contains…, then…..”).
+***Note: The following would only be checked for when interacted with (“if it contains…, then…..”).
 They are attached to blocks, not tiles, and should not have any function inside them:***

 * CleanMeImCorrupted.cs